 - 1. Startup Procedure You must make sure that the red EMS button is elevated prior to turning "on" the transmitter power (battery) switch, by twisting it 1/4 turn clockwise, it will pop up.
 Then turn "on" the power (battery) switch located on the backside of the transmitter, top center, by pushing it to the right.
-The Status LED on the face of the transmitter will display a green light for up to two seconds when the power switch is turned "on". - Note A: Whenever the EMS button is depressed you must reenact the Startup Procedure, that is, elevate the EMS button then turn the power (battery) switch "Off" then back "On". - Note B: Depressing (holding down) any buttons during the "Startup Procedure" will disable the transmitter. - 2.
-Receiver Main Relay will Drop (Open) in 5 minutes Your receiver Main relay is programmed to drop (open) the Main Line Disconnect Contactor after 5 minutes of inactivity, that is, 5 minutes after the last button is released.
-Depressing any transmitter button will close the Main relay and start the timing sequence over again.
-But, if your crane or hoist is equipped with VFD drives this can cause an unacceptable delay, in this situation we suggest you remove the JP2 jumper, then the Main relay will remain closed until the Stop command is received, see your manual for details. - 3.
-BNC Antenna Jack Note that your receiver is equipped with an internal antenna which will provide satisfactory reception in most applications.
+The Status LED on the face of the transmitter will display a green light for up to two seconds when the power switch is turned "on". - Note A: Whenever the EMS button is depressed you must reenact the Startup Procedure, that is, elevate the EMS button then turn the power (battery) switch "Off" then back "On - Note B: Depressing (holding down) any buttons during the "Startup Procedure" will disable the transmitter. - 2.
+Receiver Main Relay will remain closed until the Stop command is received.
+The factory default setting for the "JP2" Jumper is open; that is, the Main Relay will remain closed until the Stop command has been received.
+Replacing the "JP2" Jumper (shorted) will cause the Main Relay to time open 5 minutes after the last command was received.
+Note that depressing any transmitter button (except select) will close the Main Relay and instituted the appropriate command.
+If your crane or hoist is equipped with a VFD drive shorting the "JP2" can cause an unacceptable delay, in this situation we suggest you leave the JP2 jumper off (open), then the Main relay will remain closed until the Stop command is received, see Section 7.1 for details. - 3.
+BNC Antenna Jack Note that your receiver is equipped with an internal antenna, which will provide satisfactory reception in most applications.
 The BNC jack located on the top of the receiver is not active, it requires that you to open the receiver case and insert the BNC lead wire into the connector located on the RX module to become functional.
 The internal antenna must be removed at this time.
-We suggest installation of our optional external 1/2 wave antenna for all outdoor applications or on high-speed cranes or runways longer than 150 ft.
+We suggest installation of our optional external 1/2 wave antenna for all outdoor applications or on high-speed cranes or runways longer than 200ft.